Pay Schedules

 Important

 Creating an order with a paySchedule does not start billing.
-The schedule remains inactive ("isActive": false) until you explicitly start it.
+The schedule remains inactive ("isActive": false) until you explicitly start it with the Start Pay Schedule endpoint.
 See Starting a pay schedule below.

 Setting up autopay